 On the other hand, we managed to invest in a torch and 5-litre fuel canister. – Can tell you straight away that we didn’t need to use it.

-It took us just over two weeks to get from Perth to Melbourne.
+It took us just over 14 days to get from Perth to Melbourne.

 We could have done another two weeks and make it a month-long road trip, unfortunately, we had commitments and had to be in Melbourne by a certain date.

 From Perth, we drove down to Albany for two nights stay at Airbnb.